Chafford Hundred: Construction of Chafford Hundred

+The first homes in Chafford Hundred were completed in 1989.
 Approximately 5,600 houses and flats have been built since 1989 on 353 acres of brownfield housing land.
 These areas have a variety of housing types which includes private sector housing as well as housing associations and retirement homes.

-Chafford Hundred railway station serves the local area, and was built expressly for the settlement.
+Chafford Hundred railway station serves the local area, and was built to serve the area.
 It opened in 1993, and currently sees a twice hourly service connecting it to London, Grays and Southend.
 The name is re-used from the historic Hundred of Chafford, which covered a much larger area including parts of present-day Thurrock in Essex and the London Borough of Havering in Greater London.
-Historically, Chafford Hundred was a development within Grays, with the chalk quarry it was built over being a part of the town.
-However, it is now considered as its own settlement outside of the town's boundaries.